-openstack server list
+Figure 5.9 OpenStack Server List

-let’s take our "jump" VM stack2-jump for instance.
-Openstack allocated an IP address 192.168.0.106 to it’s tap interface from the stack2-control virtual-network.
+Let’s examine our jump VM stack2-jump for a moment.
+OpenStack allocated an IP address 192.168.0.106 to its tap interface from the stack2-control virtual-network.
 However, this IP address is not directly reachable from the host.
-In order to ssh into the VM, we need to first locate the meta_ip_address allocated to the VM’s tap interface, or more specifically, the vif interface in vRouter.
-We can use vRouter vif command to confirm which vif interface has this IP.
+In order to ssh into the VM, you need to first locate the meta_ip_address allocated to the VM’s tap interface, or more specifically, the vif interface in the vRouter.
+You can use vRouter vif command to confirm which vif interface has this IP: